fpvandoorn/LogicColloquiumTutorial/README.md

 ![Please wait](images/codespaces4.png)

 * The following screen will automatically load.
-You can hide the bottom banner by pressing the `x` at the right of your screen.
+You can hide the bottom panel by pressing the `x` at the right of your screen.
 Open the explorer in the top right, press `LCTutorial` and `Introduction.lean` to start.

 ![Start codespaces](images/codespaces5.png)